frob/frob.github.com/content/posts/2026-01-05-getting-xdebug-working-with-zed-starring-cloude.md

 ## Testing the Connection

-This is more good suggestions form Claude.
-I used `netstat` to see if the port was being listened to and I installed `telnet` on the container to verify that it communication was open both directions.
+This is more good suggestions from Claude.
+I used `netstat` to see if the port was being listened to and I installed `telnet` on the container to verify that communication was open both directions.

 > **User:** I don't see anything in zed's debug panel